kaboroevich/modrp/moli/README.md

 # MOLI

-A python package implementing the MOLI method proposed in [MOLI: multi-omics late integration with deep neural networks for drug response prediction][1] by Sharifi-Noghabi *et al.* (2019) with code available at the GitHub repository [hosseinshn / MOLI][3].
+A python package implementing the MOLI method published in [MOLI: multi-omics late integration with deep neural networks for drug response prediction][1] by Sharifi-Noghabi *et al.* (2019) with code available at the GitHub repository [hosseinshn / MOLI][3].